Jack the Ripper in fiction: Music

 Link Wray's 1959 instrumental "Jack the Ripper" begins with an evil laugh and a woman's scream.
 These devices were also used in "Jack the Ripper" (1963), originally recorded by Screaming Lord Sutch and covered by The White Stripes, The Horrors, Black Lips, The Sharks and Jack & The Rippers.
 The mockumentary This Is Spinal Tap (1984) features a vignette in which the band discusses the possibility of composing a rock opera about Jack the Ripper's life, called Saucy Jack in reference to the Saucy Jacky postcard supposedly sent by the Ripper.

 Metal bands are particularly keen to associate themselves with the "bloodshed and sleaze" image of the Ripper.
 Songs entitled "The Ripper" were recorded by Judas Priest in 1976, and Praying Mantis in 1979.
 American deathcore band Whitechapel derived its name from the inner-city district Whitechapel in London, the location of the Jack the Ripper murders.
 Accordingly, the band's debut album The Somatic Defilement is a first-person narrative concept album based on Jack the Ripper.
 The Texan metal group Ripper went for a more direct choice of name, and vocalists with the groups Meridian and Sodomizer adopted the names Jack D. Ripper and Ripper, respectively.
 Gothic metalcore sextet Motionless in White released a song entitled "London in Terror" as a single from their debut album Creatures.
 Extreme metal band Macabre's album Murder Metal features a track called "Jack the Ripper"; the lyrics are simply the contents of the Dear Boss letter.

 Songs inspired by the Ripper were recorded by artists as varied as Morrissey, Nick Cave and the Bad Seeds, The Legendary Pink Dots, Thee Headcoats, The Buff Medways and Bob Dylan.
 Radio Werewolf's album The Fiery Summons features "From Hell" which uses words from the letters attributed to the Ripper.

 The power metal band Falconer wrote a song entitled "Jack the Knife" for their album Grime vs. Grandeur.
 This song is heavily inspired by the story of Jack the Ripper and makes many references to the mythical traits associated with him.
 The Brazilian thrash metal band Torture Squad also recorded a song based on Jack the Ripper's legend.
 The song is titled "Leather Apron" and was included on the band's 2003 album Pandemonium.
+The song "Blood Red Sandman" Finish metal band Lordi's second album The Monsterican Dream is inspired by the story of Jack the Ripper and opens with the lyrics "They called me the Leather Apron/ They called me Smiling Jack."

 In 2014, the online musical series Epic Rap Battles of History produced a video where Jack the Ripper raps against Hannibal Lecter.

-"Respite on the Spitalfields," the closing track from Swedish metal band Ghost's 2022 album Impera is about Jack the Ripper.
+"Respite on the Spitalfields," the closing track from Swedish metal band Ghost's 2022 album Impera, is about Jack the Ripper.